Hugius/FabiEngine3D/doc/WORLD_EDITOR.md

 ## 12. Settings

+### 12.1 Lighting

+- You can configure ambient lighting in the world.
+- You can configure directional lighting in the world.

+### 12.2 Graphics

+- You can configure shadows in the world.
+- You can configure reflections in the world.
+- You can configure refractions in the world.
+- You can configure DOF in the world.
+- You can configure fog in the world.
+- You can configure lens flare in the world.
+- You can configure sky exposure in the world.
+- You can configure bloom in the world.

+### 12.3 Properties

 - **Editor Speed**: the speed with which the camera moves and the XYZ fields change
   - Constraints: at least `0`